IBM/magnolia-reproducer/README.md

 ```
 podman run -it -p 8080:8080 magnolia-reproducer
 ```
+This only runs the webapp as Docker/OCI image, without running any tests.

 ### As integration test in Maven
 To run the `AuthorTomcatTest` as a Maven integration-test: